ankurnecessary/ecommerce-backend/README.md

 ## Development

-Start development server and other utilities using command `pnpm dev:docker`.
+1. Start development server and other utilities using command `pnpm dev:docker`.
 After that you can use following links to access respective utilities.

    1. You can access APIs @ <http://localhost:5000/api>.
    2. You can access swagger API documentation @ <http://localhost:8080/>
    3. You can access pgAdmin4 @ <http://localhost:8000/>.

+2. Run `pnpm db:reset` only once or when you want to reset the database.

 ## Middlewares